nillyr/octoconf/README.md

   -v, --version         print version
   -d, --debug           debug output (verbose)
-  --audit CHECKLIST     runs an audit on the current system using a checklist --regen-report JSON   regenerate a report based on a JSON output file
+  --audit CHECKLIST     runs an audit on the current system using a checklist --analyze ARCHIVE CHECKLIST
-                        provided by the 'audit' option --analyze CHECKLIST ARCHIVE
-                        runs an analysis based on a checklist and an archive (zip) containing all the configurations
+                        runs an analysis on an archive (zip) containing all the configurations based on a checklist --regen-report JSON   regenerates a report based on a JSON output file provided by the other options
 ```

 ## Quick usage